FutuCopy TradingView Webhooks LLM Reference

 ## Security Model And Access

 The webhook token is a secret.
-Anyone who can send a valid TradingView webhook to the URL with that token can trigger the configured webhook action.
+Valid tokens start with `fc_wh_`.
+Anyone who can send a request to the URL with that token can trigger the configured webhook action.
+A stored token is accepted only while the account has an active or trialing subscription; otherwise it behaves like an invalid token.
 Users should rotate the token if they share it accidentally, expose it in a screenshot, paste it into a public script, or suspect unauthorized use.

 The FutuCopy Webhooks page includes token management: